-Eric Greenberg received his B.S. in Health Science in 2002 from the University of Florida and his doctorate of Physical Therapy from Stony Brook University in 2005.
-He graduated from the APTA-credentialed post-professional physical therapy residency program at the University of Delaware in 2009.
+Eric Greenberg received his B.S. in Health Science in 2002 from the University of Florida, doctorate of Physical Therapy from Stony Brook University in 2005, and is a graduate of the APTA credentialed post-professional physical therapy residency program at the University of Delaware in 2009.

-Greenberg is certified as an APTA Board Certified Sports Clinical Specialist by the American Board of Physical Therapy Specialties and an active member of the American Physical Therapy Association.
-He is also recognized by the National Strength and Conditioning Association as a certified strength and conditioning specialist.
-He has published in the peer-reviewed journals Sports Health and the Journal of Orthopedic and Sports Physical Therapy and has co-authored three text book chapters.
-Greenberg continues to present nationally and regionally on a variety of topics including running mechanics, the adolescent athlete, and topics pertaining to sports physical therapy..
+He is an APTA Board Certified Sports Clinical Specialist by the American Board of Physical Therapy Specialties and an active member of the American Physical Therapy Association.
+He is also recognized by the National Strength and Conditioning Association as a certified Strength and Conditioning Specialist.
+He has published in several peer reviewed journals including Sports Health, Journal of Orthopedic and Sports Physical Therapy, and Sports Biomechanics and has co-authored three text book chapters.
+Greenberg continues to present nationally and regionally on a variety of topics including running mechanics, the adolescent athlete, and topics pertaining to sports physical therapy.

-Eric Greenberg has vast clinical experience in sports and orthopedics, which compliments his role in the NYIT Center for Sports Medicine.
-He teaches the Foundation of Orthopedics, Advanced Medicine for Physical Therapists, and Special Topics in Physical Therapy courses.
+Eric Greenberg has vast clinical experience in sports and orthopedics which compliments his role in the New York Tech Center for Sports Medicine.
+He teaches in the Foundation of Orthopedics, Advanced Medicine for Physical Therapists, Special Topics in Physical Therapy, and Anatomy courses.

 - Greenberg, ET, & Queller, HR.
 (2016).
 Tarsometatarsal (Lisfranc) Joint Injury in an Athlete With Persistent Foot Pain.
 J Orthop Sports Phys Ther, 46(6), 494.

 - Greenberg, EM, Greenberg, ET, Ganley, T, Lawrence, JT.
 Strength and functional performance recovery after anterior cruciate ligament reconstruction in preadolescent athletes.
 Sports Health.
 July 6(4), 2014.